 In the second lesson on formatting cells, we focus on text alignment, as well as showing you how to wrap and merge text.

-Let's start with the Booking limit heading.
-I'd like to place the Booking limit heading midway between the six values I have showing on the screen.
-To do this, we select the six cells above these six values, then Alt + H M C to merge and center, and this looks much better than my previous solution.
-Merge and center is probably the most common command you will use with regard to alignment in Excel.
-To unmerge a cell, simply return to that cell, and Alt + H M U. I'll merge and center again with Alt + H M C.
+Let's start with the Booking Limit heading.
+I'd like to place the Booking Limit heading midway between the six values I have shown on the screen.
+To do this, we select the six cells above the six values, then alt, H, M, C to merge and center.